 In 1886, thanks to the efforts of then B&O president John Garrett the B&O opened a new route between Baltimore/Washington, D.C. and Philadelphia thus entering the extremely competitive market against the Pennsylvania Railroad.

 This latter railroad gave the B&O direct access to Jersey City via its Jersey City Terminal (also known as Communipaw Terminal), directly across the river from downtown Manhattan.

 However, all three lines worked hard to make the route as fast as possible so as to maintain a competitive advantage against the PRR line.
 Save for the lack of access into downtown New York City this goal was accomplished for the most part.

-been providing limited services between Baltimore/D.C. and New York but was not very competitive against the PRR for two reasons:
+Before the B&O actually launched the train it had been providing limited services between Baltimore/D.C. and New York but was not very competitive against the PRR for two reasons:

 this first train that set the standard for the railroad's service over